RevenueHunt

-A video quiz embedded inside a product recommendation funnel does three things at once that a standalone video quiz tool can’t.
-It drives measurable revenue (because the quiz ends in a product recommendation, not a thank-you page), it collects zero-party data that flows downstream into Klaviyo and the customer profile, and it lives on a single billing line in your tech stack instead of two.
-This article covers why that combination wins on ecommerce, where to place the video, and how to add one in under five minutes.
+A shoppable video quiz is a product recommendation quiz with video embedded inside the question flow and on the results page.
+It does three things a standalone video quiz tool can’t: it drives revenue (the quiz ends in a product recommendation, not a thank-you page), it collects zero-party data that syncs to Klaviyo and the customer profile, and it lives on a single billing line in your tech stack.
+This guide covers what a shoppable video quiz actually is, where to place video, the five types worth recording, mobile-first technical specs, and the per-platform setup flow.

 What you'll learn